Talonee/To-Do-Proj/README.md

 # To-Do-Proj (In Progress)

 ## Project Description
-The goal of this project is to imitate a to-do list with a focus on presenting flexible display functions (sort, day/month/year, multilevels, etc.) and storage of various to-do item based on their status (checked/unchecked, special tasks, etc.).
+The goal of this project is to imitate a to-do list with a focus on presenting flexible display functions (sort, day/month/year, multilevels, etc.) and to-do items based on their status (checked/unchecked, special tasks, etc.).

 ## Technical Description